If you are experiencing a medical emergency please dial 911 immediately

 |National Eating Disorders Association (NEDA)|

 The National Eating Disorders Association (NEDA) is a large nonprofit organization in the United States dedicated to the prevention of eating disorders.
-NEDA helps educate people with eating disorders and their families about their conditions and also provides information for health professionals.
-The organization's Web site will help you locate treatment referrals for anorexia, bulimia, binge eating disorder, and issues surrounding body image and weight.
+NEDA helps educate people who have eating disorders and their families about their conditions and also provides information for health professionals.
+The organization's website can help you locate treatment referrals for anorexia, bulimia, binge eating disorder, and issues surrounding body image and weight.

 |National Institute of Mental Health (NIMH)|

 |6001 Executive Boulevard|

 The National Institute of Mental Health (NIMH) provides information to help people better understand mental health, mental disorders, and behavioral problems.
 NIMH does not provide referrals to mental health professionals or treatment for mental health problems.

 |Bethesda, MD 20892-3665|

 The Weight-control Information Network (WIN) is a service of the National Institute of Diabetes and Digestive and Kidney Diseases, part of the National Institutes of Health.
 WIN supplies information on weight control, obesity, and nutritional disorders for the public and for health professionals.